kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0431 Launch and reentry of a reusable launch vehicle (rlv).md

 \(2\) Any representation contained in the license application that is material to public health and safety or the safety of property is no longer accurate and complete or does not reflect the licensee's procedures governing the actual conduct of an RLV mission.
 A change is material to public health and safety or the safety of property if it alters or affects the—

-\(i\) Mission rules, procedures, checklists, emergency plans, and contingency abort plans, if any, submitted in accordance with §431.39
+\(i\) Mission rules, procedures, checklists, emergency plans, and contingency abort plans, if any, submitted in accordance with [[Volume 4/C Licensing/0431 Launch and reentry of a reusable launch vehicle (rlv).md#§431.39   Mission rules, procedures, contingency plans, and checklists.|§431.39]]

 \(ii\) Class of payload;